 Yet a significant resource gap remains between practical quantum algorithms and near-term machines.
 Software and architectures are what are needed to increase the efficiency of algorithms and machines and close this gap.
 There is a urgent shortage of the necessary computer scientists to work on closing this gap (there are over 60 public and private companies trying to hire in this area).

-This tutorial will outline the grand research challenges in closing this gap, including programming language design, software and hardware verification, defining and perforating abstraction boundaries, cross-layer optimization, managing parallelism and communication, mapping and scheduling computations, reducing control complexity, machine-specific optimizations, and many more.
+This workshop will outline the grand research challenges in closing this gap, including programming language design, software and hardware verification, defining and perforating abstraction boundaries, cross-layer optimization, managing parallelism and communication, mapping and scheduling computations, reducing control complexity, machine-specific optimizations, and many more.
 Some of these challenges can be approached with minimal quantum computing background and some will require greater depth.

 We will introduce the basic concepts and resources to enable researchers to begin to delve into these challenges.
 We will also introduce quantum algorithms of near-term significance.

 Finally, we will provide an overview and hands-on experience with an end-to-end set of software tools from a high-level programming language to running experiments on cloud-access IBM quantum machines.
 These tools will be a combination of the Scaffold Quantum Programming Language/Compiler and the IBM QISkit tools and interfaces.

 This workshop will be highly interactive.
 Participants will install our tools and work with code examples running on real quantum hardware at IBM, all organized within Jupyter notebooks, throughout the afternoon.